TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 I didn't want to write schemas, entity definitions, or anything like that, I just wanted to know if this user could `VIEW` the resource it was requesting.
 That didn't seem like a lot to ask for.

 Why is this so hard?
-I know lots of other developers that to solve permissions and access control in their projects, what do they do?
+I know lots of other developers that had to solve permissions and access control in their projects, what do they do?
 I decided to ask some fellow developers on how they implemented access control in their products.

 The answer, lots of custom code.
 Some built extensive conditional statements like mine, some built their own ReBAC solutions specific to their needs, **but everyone spent a lot of time yak shaving to build their permissions systems with the same thought: "None of the existing solutions are any easier to learn or use than writing it myself."**